KALYVANVANYA/Multiplayer-snake/README.md

 # Multiplayer-snakes-Demo
 Multiplayer snakes/Demo
-To start game use this link : https://expensive-paper-approval.glitch.me
+To start the demo version of game use this link : https://expensive-paper-approval.glitch.me